Data Security¶

 Note: By default, mask-user-input

-Allow Mode: Records all data.
+Allow mode: Records all data.

-Some limitations:
+Some restrictions:

-, the following elements will always be masked:
+you configure, the following elements will always be masked:

 - Elements with the